Wisconsin Department of Justice Subgrantee Civil Rights Information

 EEO Reporting Tool Login: https://ocr-eeop.ncjrs.gov

 Not everyone is required to file an EEOP.
-The following subrecipients of WisDOJ may claim a complete exemption from the EEOP requirement:
+The following subrecipients of WisDOJ may claim a complete exemption from the EEOP requirement (recipients that meet these criteria are still required to submit a Certification Form):

 - Recipient has fewer than 50 employees,